Leviathan36/wifibang/README.md

 It's simply add new attack modules:

-1.write them into external file
+1. write them into external file
-2.create a new item in switch case
+2. create a new item in switch case
-3.make it executable (sudo chmod +x <module_name>)
+3. make it executable (sudo chmod +x <module_name>)

 *Remember the policy of the main file and relative functions (see above)*